decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

 and understand the options available before using the feature as you may set your fees and ticket prices higher than desired.

-All of these options can be specified on the command line or in dcrwallet.conf.
+All of these options can be specified on the command line or in dcrwallet.conf in the [Ticket Buyer Options] section.
 Note that at this time there is no way to change settings while dcrwallet is running: you will need to restart it to adjust your settings.